Lost Your Registration Code?

-Why are you no longer developing Dupin for Tiger and Leopard?
+Why are you no longer developing Dupin for Snow Leopard or Lion?

 1.)
-Dupin v2.0.5 works fine for these operating systems and is readily available.
+Dupin v2.7.4 works fine for these operating systems and is readily available.
 2.)
-Improvements that I was able to make for the Snow Leopard incarnation of Dupin simply cannot be replicated under earlier systems.
+Improvements that I was able to make for the current incarnation of Dupin simply cannot be replicated under earlier systems.
 3.)
-Developing a single app to cover five operating systems (10.4 through 10.8) and two processor platforms (PPC and Intel) and making it work great for everybody is not fair to the majority of users who want modern features without compromise (nevermind the support issues).
+Developing a single app to cover many operating systems and making it work great for everybody is not fair to the majority of users who want modern features without compromise (nevermind the support issues).
 Thanks for understanding.

 Dupin doesn't seem to see some new files I just added to iTunes and/or Dupin is still finding tracks I know I deleted.
 It's as if Dupin can only see a version of my iTunes from the past...weird!